 These baked zucchini fries are loaded with flavor and a crispy parmesan topping.
 They make the perfect side dish for any meal.
 Plus, they’re healthy too!

 These baked parmesan zucchini fries are the perfect way to use up your zucchini from the garden and sneak in some extra veggies.
-I didn’t grow any this year, but my friend gave me some the other day at a play date and this recipe was the perfect way to use them up.
-We also made a batch of zucchini muffins, because I can’t go a summer without those.
+I didn’t grow any this year, but my friend gave me some the other day at a playdate and this recipe was the perfect way to use them up.
+We also made a batch of chocolate chip zucchini muffins and zucchini bread, because I can’t go a summer without those.
 So so good.

 I adapted this recipe from my baked parmesan fries and they turned out so yummy.
 They are more of a wedge (you can also slice them), but if I call them fries, my kids seem to eat them more.
 Funny how that works.

 I don’t ever remember eating zucchini growing up, so it wasn’t until a few years ago when I really started to love it.
-Now these baked zucchini fries are one of my favorite side dishes.
+Now these baked zucchini fries are one of my favorite side dishes along with this recipe for grilled zucchini.
 I love making them for lunch or a snack sometimes as well.
 They taste amazing dipped in ranch dressing or a creamy garlic aioli.

-This part is super simple!
-With this method, you’ll have equally sized zucchini sticks every time.
+This part is super simple and even easier than shredding it for my favorite zucchini muffins recipe!
+Use this method for equally sized zucchini sticks every time.
 It’s important for them to be the same size so that they all cook evenly in the oven.
 For a visual, check out the video below.

 - Cut the ends of the zucchini off.